Karawkz/dsp/statistics/2-4-cohens_d.md

 [Think Stats Chapter 2 Exercise 4](http://greenteapress.com/thinkstats2/html/thinkstats2003.html#toc24) (Cohen's d)

->> Using the variable totalwgt_lb, investigate whether first babies are lighter or heavier than others.
+### Using the variable totalwgt_lb, investigate whether first babies are lighter or heavier than others.
 Compute Cohen’s d to quantify the difference between the groups.
 How does it compare to the difference in pregnancy length?

+    import numpy as np
+    import nsfg

     def CohenEffectSize(group1, group2):
     """Computes Cohen's effect size for two groups.